Local Grammar-Based Coding Revisited: Minimal codes

-Let the input alphabet be $\mathbb{X}=\klam{1,2,...,m}$.
-The definition of a dictionary grammar, called an admissible grammar in \cite{KiefferYang00}, can be stated succinctly as follows. \begin{definition}[dictionary grammar] A dictionary grammar is a function
+The definition of a straight-line grammar, called an admissible grammar in \cite{KiefferYang00}, can be stated succinctly as follows.
+We assume that the grammar can be infinite, which will matter for some later considerations. \begin{definition}[straight-line grammar] A vocabulary is a function